superbkibbles/groceries-backend/.github/SETUP_GUIDE.md

 This guide will help you set up GitHub Actions CI/CD for your Groceries project.

+## ⚠️ IMPORTANT: Initial VPS Setup Required

+**Before the GitHub Actions deployment can work, you MUST manually set up the VPS first:**

+1. The `/opt/groceries-backend` directory must exist on your VPS
+2. The repository must be cloned there
+3. The `deploy.sh` script must be created and executable

+Follow Step 1 below to set up your VPS initially, then the GitHub Actions workflow will automatically deploy on every push to main.

 ## ✅ What's Already Done

 The following files have been created and configured: